leon4rd/test/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## Why did the kid cross the playground?
+To get to the other slide.